jacksonyoung4/JacksonThesis/FoundationPose/readme.md

 # FoundationPose: Using with Runpod
 ## Pod Setup
-Set up SSH to connect local machine to cloud terminal:
+Set up SSH to connect local machine to cloud terminal (if not already set up):
 - https://docs.runpod.io/pods/configuration/use-ssh

+## Deploy Pod
+### Using Existing Template
+Deploy Pod with FoundationPose template used in this thesis:
+- Click this link and deploy with RTX 2000 Ada or other suitable GPU: https://console.runpod.io/deploy?template=8fqy086ds2&ref=4jgva10z

+### Create Template from Scratch
-Create Runpod template with the following settings:
+Alternatively, create FoundationPose template from scratch with the following settings:
-- Container image (mention on original FoundationPose repo):
+- Container image:
 ```
 shingarey/foundationpose_custom_cuda121:latest
 ```